 The family is the first fundamental setting for the child's affective, emotional, social and cognitive growth.
-When they are able to fulfill their duties "well enough" (Winnicott, 1965), parents are a resource for the child from a number of standpoints: they satisfy the child's physical and emotional needs by offering material and affective support, transmit social and moral rules, act as role models, and propose knowledge about the world and lifestyles that are necessary for independent life in the future (Whiting & Edwards, 1988).
+When parents are able to fulfill their duties "well enough" (Winnicott, 1965), they are a resource for the child from a number of standpoints.
+They satisfy the child's physical and emotional needs by offering material and affective support, transmitting social and moral rules, acting as role models, and proposing knowledge about the world and lifestyles that are necessary for his or her independent life in the future (Whiting & Edwards, 1988).

-Psychological literature long focused attention on family members in a precise sequence that assumed a decreasing order of importance, from mother to father to siblings.
-In reality, however, the majority of mothers and children live in a family setting in which there are other family members who modulate the relationship within the dyad in different ways, and thus cannot be relegated to a secondary role as onlookers.
-In particular, the dynamic perspective, in stressing the value of the father's presence in structuring the child's personality, conceptualizes the "co-starring role" that the paternal figure plays in promoting the child's psychological growth (Quaglia, 2001).
+Psychological literature long focused on family members in a precise sequence that assumed a decreasing order of importance, from mother to father to siblings.
+However, the majority of mothers and children live in a family setting in which there are other family members who modulate the relationship within the dyad in different ways, and thus cannot be relegated to a secondary role as onlookers.
+In particular, the dynamic perspective, by stressing the value of the father's presence in structuring the child's personality, conceptualizes the "co-starring role" that the paternal figure plays in promoting the child's psychological growth (Quaglia, 2001).

-In certain cases, moreover, the presence of siblings modifies the family structure both in numerical terms and, above all, from the dynamic-relational standpoint.
-The "relational network" which is set up inside the family is extended, and the dynamics change: having a plurality of interlocutors encourages the process of decentralization, the development of social skills can be fine-tuned, and it is possible to use more material, cognitive and emotional resources, thus increasing the likelihood that successful solutions will be found.
+In certain cases, the presence of siblings modifies the family structure in numerical terms and, above all, from the dynamic-relational standpoint.
+The "relational network" which is set up inside the family is thus extended, and the dynamics change: Having a plurality of interlocutors encourages the process of decentralization, the development of social skills can be fine-tuned, and it is possible to use more material, cognitive and emotional resources, thus increasing the likelihood that successful solutions will be found.
 Accordingly, siblings put the ability to cope with alliances and rivalries to the test, making it necessary to develop new relational approaches.

-Family relationships have an undoubted importance, not just because they are a source of security and satisfy affective and material needs, but chiefly because they are a solid foundation on which future relationships can be built: through affective, communicative, cognitive and social exchange with each family member, the child internalizes relational models that will tend to present themselves in the contexts he will encounter later (Howes, Matheson, & Hamilton).
-A number of studies have confirmed that the relational patterns found between the child and the first caregiver are extended to the relationships established with other figures to whom the child will turn to receive protection and comfort.
-In this sense, the parent-child relationship reoccurs in the interactions that the childstudent establishes with the teacher (Howes & Hamilton, 1992) and with classmates (Erickson, Sroufe & Egeland, 1985).
+Family relationships have an uncontested importance, not just because they are a source of security and satisfy affective and material needs, but chiefly because they lay a solid foundation on which future relationships can be built: Through affective, communicative, cognitive and social exchange with each family member, children internalize relational models that will represent themselves in the contexts that they will encounter later on in life (Howes, Matheson & Hamilton, 1994).
+A number of studies have confirmed that the relational patterns found between the child and the first caregivers are extended to the relationships established with other figures to which the child will turn to receive protection and comfort.
+In this sense, the parent-child relationship reoccurs in the interactions that the child-student establishes with the teacher (Howes & Hamilton, 1992) and with classmates (Erickson, Sroufe & Egeland, 1985).